-An isolated neutron is unstable and decays by emitting an electron and becoming a proton with a half-life of 13 minutes.
-If there are too many neutrons in the nucleus, the nucleus becomes unstable and undergoes radioactive decay by emitting a beta-particle.
+An isolated neutron is unstable and decays by emitting an electron and becoming a proton with a half-life of 10.5 minutes.
+When this occurs while the neutron is part of an atom it is called beta decay.

-Positrons can also be produced, along with a matching electron, when gamma rays of more than 1 MeV interact with matter in a process called pair-production.
+Positrons can also be produced, along with a matching electron, when gamma rays of more than 1 mega-electron volt (MeV) interact with matter in a process called pair-production.

-Electron capture will occur when there are too many protons in the nucleus, and there isn't enough energy to emit a positron.
+Electron capture occurs when there are too many protons in the nucleus, and there isn't enough energy to emit a positron.

-In this case, one of the orbital electrons is captured by a proton in the nucleus, forming a neutron and a neutrino.
-Since the proton is essentially changed to a neutron, the number of neutrons increases by 1, the number of protons decreases by 1, and the atomic mass remains unchanged.
-By changing the number or protons, electron capture transforms the nuclide into a new element.
+In this case, one of the orbital electrons is captured by a proton in the nucleus, this creates a neutron and a neutrino which is emitted.
+By changing the number of protons, electron capture transforms the nuclide into a new element.

 Since one of the lower shell electrons is captured (either K or L shells) the replacement of the electron by an electron from a higher energy state releases a characteristics x-ray.